okayjones/reading-notes/class05.md

 [Source: What's a Linked List, Anyway?
 Part 2](https://medium.com/basecs/whats-a-linked-list-anyway-part-2-131d96f71996)

 A sequence of `Nodes` that are connected/linked to each other.
 Each `Node` references the next.
+Linear data structure.

 ![linked list](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/images/LinkedList1.PNG)

 ## Terms

 - `Singly` - Each `Node` has one reference.
 Points to `Next`
 - `Doubly` - Each `Node` has two references.
 Point to `Next` and `Previous`
+- `Circular` - `Tail` reference node points to `Head` instead of Null
 - `Node` - Items/links in a linked list
 - `Next` - Property on a `Node` containing reference to next node
 - `Head` - Reference type of node to the first node in a linked list
+- `Tail` - Reference type of node to the last node in a circular linked list

-- `Current` Reference type of node to the node currently being looked at.
+- `Current` - Reference type of node to the node currently being looked at.
 Helpful when traversing.
 Reset to head when done.

 ## Traversal